Our Governing Body

 Ms Koulla Mina

-I am also the treasurer of the Friends of Carr Manor group.
+I am also the treasurer of the Friends of Manor Wood group.

-School is such a large part of every child's life and I feel that if I can give my time and experience while my own children are at Carr Manor, I will be able to help and contribute to the ongoing success of the school.
+School is such a large part of every child's life and I feel that if I can give my time and experience while my own children are at Manor Wood, I will be able to help and contribute to the ongoing success of the school.

 Register of Interests: None

-I am a parent of two children who are currently attending Carr Manor Primary School.
+I am a parent of two children one of which attends Manor Wood and the other is now at high school.
 My educational background was in English Literature.
 However, due to a personal growing interest in children’s mental health and well being I completed a psychology degree and am currently on a three year post graduate journey in counselling psychology.
 I believe that schools are more than just academic institutions as they also play an important role in promoting children’s social and emotional well being as well as providing opportunities to all children in fulfilling their potential while recognising the emerging diverse needs of each individual child.
 As a governor I am passionate about inclusion within the school and am very keen in being a critical friend supporting the school in achieving high standards for all.

 Register of Interests: None